 Communication and collaboration are critical to the success of every remote team.
 And for that, there are many different tools to choose from.

 The most secure options are end-to-end encrypted messaging apps.
 Troop Messenger and Element are designed to suit business communications.
-They encrypt messages between remote team members without compromising performance.
+They encrypt messages between remote team members without compromising productivity.

 Other communication tools bring team members together to discuss ongoing projects.
 For example, Slack features customizable one-to-one, enterprise-wide, or departmental group chats, including live voice communications.
 It includes encryption, key management, audit logs, and data loss prevention.

-Video collaboration is another must-have for most remote work operations.
-Zoom is optimized for distributed teams, with collaborative whiteboards, up to 100 meeting attendees, and instant team meetings for spur-of-the-moment contact.
-Zoom Events is another neat feature that helps build togetherness within a distributed workforce.
+Video collaboration tools are another must-have for most remote work operations.
+Zoom is optimized for remote workers, with collaborative whiteboards, up to 100 meeting attendees, and instant team meetings for spur-of-the-moment contact.
+Zoom Events is another neat feature that helps build togetherness among remote employees.

 Companies should couple collaboration tools with a reliable B2B VPN and access management systems.
 They ensure that calls are private and only legitimate invitees will be present.